leapwallet/cosmos-node-setup/docs/overview.md

 ## Hardware

-Using a serverless solution (e.g., AWS Fargate) would've been more scalable since the primary purpose of an archive node is to serve API requests.
+Using a serverless solution such as AWS Fargate would've been more scalable since the primary purpose of an archive node is to serve API requests.
 However, since a blockchain node is a DB and API server combined, it's impossible to use a serverless solution.
 This is because a serverless solution requires the DB to be scaled separately from the API server.
 Since the blockchain combines the two, the DB would get corrupted because the API servers would all be writing to the DB, and the DB isn't engineered to handle duplicate writes.

 There are no benefits (no cost savings, etc.) to be gained from running anything other than a single blockchain node on a computer.
 Therefore, for simplicity, this repo assumes that the computer used to run the blockchain node will not run any other software (including other blockchain nodes).